Common New Puppy and Kitten Health Concerns

 Although you never want to think about your pet suffering from an emergency situation, there are always risks associated with any animal.
-Puppies and kittens are especially prone to certain emergencies.
+Puppies and kittens are especially prone to certain health-related problems and there are some clear signs of when they're sick or injured.
+Let's jump in.

-Any sudden illness is an emergency for puppies and kittens.
+Any sudden illness should be considered an emergency for puppies and kittens.
 Since these animals are still too young to have a strong immune system or antibodies against certain illnesses, they may become very sick very quickly.

 There are some illnesses that are extremely common in puppies and kittens.
 Puppies especially are susceptible to parvo, which is unfortunately usually fatal.
 This is one of the many reasons why it’s important to have your pets vaccinated as early as possible, so they don’t run the risk of contracting fatal diseases when they’re young.